Management of Resource at the Network Edge for Federated Learning: Challenges and Future Directions

 \subsection{Challenges in Federated learning}

-Challenges in the operation of FL need to be incorporated into mechanisms of resource management to optimize the performance of the network, computational resources and model accuracy.
-The following challenges should be the focus of attention: \begin{itemize} \item Heterogeneity of local datasets, which may result in bias in relation to population distribution.
+Challenges in the operation of federated learning need to be incorporated into mechanisms of resource management to optimize the performance of the network, computational resources, and model accuracy.
+The following challenges should be the focus of attention:

+\begin{itemize} \item Heterogeneity of local datasets, which may result in bias related to population distribution.
 Moreover, the size of the datasets may vary significantly.
+For resource management solutions, heterogeneity impacts the selection of edge devices to train the learning model because of the time to execute as well as the global result of training.

-\item Variations in local dataset over time due to different hardware (CPU and memory), network connectivity (e.g. 3G, 4G, 5G, or Wi-Fi), and power (battery level).
+\item Variations in local dataset over time due to different hardware (CPU and memory), network connectivity (e.g., 3G, 4G, 5G, or Wi-Fi), and power (battery level).
+This has a similar impact to the data heterogeneity as it impacts data availability, also impacting time to convert a model and the cost of training.

 \item Interoperability of node datasets is a prerequisite, potentially requiring regular curation.
+Management mechanisms can be developed to provide a curation.

 \item Federated learning makes a step toward protecting data generated on each device by sharing model updates, e.g., gradient information, rather than the raw data.
 However, hiding training data might allow attackers to inject backdoors into the global model.
+Resource management solutions need to work together with security and privacy approaches to improve the processing of management (e.g., edge node selection in each round).

-\item Lack of access to global training data makes identification of undesirable biases in that training more difficult. \end{itemize}
+\item Lack of access to global training data makes identification of undesirable biases.
+Resource management can help in selecting devices at different places to aggregate data properly to avoid biases. \end{itemize}

-The authors in~\cite{bonawitz2019towards} discuss the aggregation methods such as federated averaging is unsuitable for parallel systems with thousands of devices, since it can result in inefficient model convergence.
-New algorithms must thus consider the parallelism in large-scale systems.
-One of the challenges in executing FL at the edge~\cite{smith2017federated} is related to statistical repesentativeness.
+The authors in~\cite{bonawitz2019towards} discuss that aggregation methods, such as federated averaging, are unsuitable for parallel systems with thousands of devices since it can result in inefficient model convergence.
+New algorithms must consider parallelism in large-scale systems.
+One of the challenges in executing FL at the edge~\cite{smith2017federated} is related to statistical representativeness.
 One possible solution is multitask learning and meta-learning frameworks, which allow the training of more than one model~\cite{smith2017federated, chen2018federated, zhang2017survey, fallah2020personalized, wu2020personalized}.